FrameOS/frameos-docs/docs/installation/raspberry.md

 ![](./_img/14-wire.gif)

 And wait until it shows up with `ping` and `ssh`.
-Check your router's connected clients for the IP.
+Use the provided hostname or check your router's connected clients for the IP.

 ![](./_img/6-success.gif)